 With the Php 900 million alleged mastermind of a bitcoin pyramiding scheme under custody, SEC also released a warning about internet-based bitcoin and cryptocurrency Ponzi schemes.
 They gave out 12 characterizations that the public needs to be aware of.

-- Their investment offers are also not SEC-registered.
+- The investment offer is also not SEC-registered.

-- They are claiming that those cryptocurrency investments will earn profits.
+- They claim cryptocurrency investments will earn guaranteed profits.

 - They offer huge profits within a short period of time.